ShambhavII-Singh/Xanadu-Real-Estate/README.md

 - Searching, sorting, pagination and filtering
 - Form validation for creating and editing properties
 - Cloud image hosting using Cloudinary API

+## Future Implementation Scope
+- Transformation of the initial login page into an attractive landing page for the company
+- Option to edit user profile
+- Implementation of platform settings like maybe changing main color of the website from green to orange (settings need to be ellaborated)
+- Implementation of reviews for each property and the user may edit or delete their reviews
+- Star rating on each property based on its ratings
+- Role Based Access Control (RBAC) where an admin might be incharge of several agents and may control sales (roles need to be fialized)
+- Implementation of messaging system where the property agent gets a message if someone shows interest in a property (by pressing call button on the property details page)
+- Implementation of bookmarks for properties a user is interested in and a deal notification system